studentkittens/lncs-pandoc/paper.md

 # Configuration

-To configure the YubiKey there is a tool called *YubiKey Persolization Tool*.
+To configure the YubiKey there is a tool called *YubiKey Persolization Tool* [@configuration].
+It is plattform independent.
 Also configuration with command line interface (CLI) is possible.
 - Vielleicht eine Configuration zeigen? mit CLI und GUI?
 - für smartcard extra tool